ITZCLONEPVP/Extropy/README.md

 ===================
 __Minecraft: Pocket Edition server software__

-## NOTICE: 0.16 IS NOT SUPPORTED YET.
+## NOTICE: This is a development build for 0.16.0

 Introduction
 -------------